Crutiu45/React-Weather-WebApp/README.md

 Huge credit to [Code Explained] for creating the original starter template and an excellent, easy-to-follow tutorial.

-This project is a completed version based on that template, with several improvements and enhancements made by me :)
+This project is a completed version based of that template, with several improvements and enhancements made by me :)

 Check out the full tutorial on YouTube: [ReactJS Weather App Tutorial](https://www.youtube.com/watch?v=123456).